ritterim/rimdev-blog/_posts/2017-05-17-publishing-npm-packages-to-myget-using-appveyor.md

 authors: Ken Dale
 ---

-**Note: This should only be done for private repositories.
-An unencrypted API key could be retrieved by any GitHub user submitting a pull request.**

----

 Previously, I wrote about [Publishing to npm Using AppVeyor]({% post_url 2017-02-28-publishing-to-npm-using-appveyor %}).
 This is a similar post, but specifically geared toward publishing an npm package to [MyGet](https://myget.org/).

 ## Setup environment variable

-In the AppVeyor web application, add an `MYGET_TOKEN` environment variable with a value from MyGet.
-This token should not be encrypted. **Do not store the MyGet token in the repository.**
+In the AppVeyor web application, add a `MYGET_TOKEN` environment variable using a token from MyGet. **Be sure to encrypt this token in AppVeyor!**

 ## AppVeyor configuration in repository